 Though Cyprus has been affected in the past few years by the EU-wide recession, the economy has started a trajectory of modest growth again as of 2015.
 The free-market island nation has bounced back quite well from the recession, thanks in part to its information and communications sector as well as its business-friendly environment.
 Recently, giant reserves of natural gas were found off the coast of Cyprus, contributing to the island's healthy long-term economic outlook.

 The Cypriot economy relies heavily on tourism, financial services, real estate, food and beverage processing, and maritime industries.
-GDP per capita averages about $28,000 per person according to a 2014 estimate.
-The current unemployment rate is hovering around 15.6%.
+GDP per capita averages about $23,075 per person according to a 2015 estimate.

-Even though the Cypriot economy has started to grow again, a 15.6% unemployment rate means finding a job is still difficult even for Cypriot locals.
+Even though the Cypriot economy has started to grow again, a 12.3% unemployment rate (in 2016) means finding a job is still difficult even for Cypriot locals.
 In addition, the fact that most of Cyprus' population is already English-speaking and highly educated means that there is less demand for foreign high-skilled workers than in other countries of similar economic status.